 Here’s a list of the different types of animation styles to choose from:

-All 3 digital dimensions (height, width, and depth) are used to create a more realistic illustration.
+All 3 digital dimensions (height, width, and depth) create a more realistic illustration on screen.

-- Stop Motion- This animation technique physically moves an object so that is appears to move on its own.
+This animation technique physically moves an object so that is appears to move on its own.

+The main perk to shooting a live action video is authenticity.
+This is a bonus when it comes to creating an extremely detailed and appealing piece for a marketing campaign.
 Live action videos are the best way to develop personable relationships, entertain viewers at events, and make sure your message is relatable.

-- Broadcast or web commercials
+Broadcast or web commercials

-- Event promo or highlight reel
+Event promo or highlight reel

-- Company culture video
+Company culture video